-A fun way to create collages for Facebook, but not the best for making wall art
+A fun way to create collages for Facebook, but not the best for wall art

 Unlike other browser-based free photo collage makers, piZap doesn’t ask you to part with your email address before you start creating your first design; just get stuck straight in.
 This is a handy time-saver, but has the disadvantage that you can’t save your progress and edit your creation at a later date.

 First, pick a free design; there are options based around rectangles (our preferred choice), hearts, circles, and other shapes like stars.
 The latter options are better suited to greeting cards than wall art, and risk detracting from the impact of your photos.
 We’d also avoid the themed options, which are all rather cheesy.

 Once you’ve picked a template, simply click each frame in turn to insert a photo.
 Not only can you upload images from your PC, you can also grab pictures from Facebook, Instagram, Dropbox, and Flickr.
 The now-defunct Google Picasa is also listed.

 Once your photos are in place, you can set a background color, adjust spacing, and add a drop shadow.
 There’s a good range of filters available, though they can only be applied to the entire canvas, not individual photos, and the clip art options lack subtlety.
 The remaining tools (paintbrushes and meme text) are fun for creating something silly to share online, but not for stylish wall art.

 Once you’ve finished, the free collage maker only gives you one export option – a standard resolution JPG that’s fine for a small print, but not for a large canvas.
 Overall, piZap is best for making fun compositions to share on social media.
 If you want something to hang on your wall, the other tools here are much better choices.